Classical electron radius: Derivation

+As in the previous case, the numerical factor 1/2 is ignored.

 Discussion

+The cross section for scattering of x-rays from electrons is of the same order of magnitude as the classical electron radius.
+On the other hand, electron–electron scattering shows no deviations from Coulomb's law in measurements, even at very small distances.
+Consequently, electrons are considered point charges in modern theories.

-The electron radius occurs in the classical limit of modern theories as well, such as non-relativistic Thomson scattering and the relativistic Klein–Nishina formula.
+The classical electron radius appears in the classical limit of modern theories as well, including non-relativistic Thomson scattering and the relativistic Klein–Nishina formula.
 Also, $r_\text{e}$ is roughly the length scale at which renormalization becomes important in quantum electrodynamics.
 That is, at short-enough distances, quantum fluctuations within the vacuum of space surrounding an electron begin to have calculable effects that have measurable consequences in atomic and particle physics.

-Based on the assumption of a simple mechanical model, attempts to model the electron as a non-point particle have been described by some as ill-conceived and counter-pedagogic.
+The classical electron radius is related to the historical development of the theory of electron spin.
+A mechanically spinning electron with the classical electron radius and the observed angular momentum of the electron would have a tangential velocity exceeding the speed of light.
+This issue lead Ralph Kronig to not publish his theory for fine structure of atomic spectra in 1925; George Uhlenbeck and Samuel Goudsmit published their version the same year and are credited with discovering electron spin.
+Modern quantum field theory is used to model electron spin.